Fellowship and Internship Opportunities

-The Thomas Cole National Historic Site selects three Fellows each season to join us and participate in the research and interpretation of the work, home, and studio of Thomas Cole.
+The Thomas Cole National Historic Site selects four Fellows each season to work with the staff on site and participate in the research and interpretation of the work, home, and studios of Thomas Cole.
 Designed for exceptional graduating or recently graduated college seniors, Cole Fellows are afforded an opportunity to conduct significant research and to gain professional museum experience through a combination of research, interpretation, and hands-on projects.
-The Program runs from June through early November, and participation in the entire five months is required.
+The 2016 program runs from June 1 through November 11, and participation in the entire five months is required.

 Selected candidates have the opportunity to: